Michigan Department of Natural Resources

 GrantWatch ID#: 143859

-Grant funding covers 75% of the total approved project costs for construction of infrastructure.
+Grant funding covers 75% of the total approved project costs.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.